 Faculty

+Many students come from all over the U.S. because of the reputation of the school and faculty.
 The faculty members have worked with many different breeds, including Warmbloods, Thoroughbreds, Quarter Horses, Paints, Arabians, Morgans, Missouri Foxtrotters and Mustangs.

 Their experience shoeing in different disciplines also covers a lot of territory, including eventing, reining, cutting, jumping, dressage.
 Our faculty have worked across the country from Kentucky through Colorado, and in the process have developed one of the most extensive and reputable equine networks around.

-Born in Hutchinson, Kansas, Paul Dorris, Jr. attended Oregon State University, where he learned to shoe horses at the age of 20.
 He started his career as a hot shoer in 1973 and has operated a successful business as a farrier over the following decades.

 Paul Jr. has accumulated numerous credentials and accomplishments, among them working as an official farrier at two of the world’s most prestigious international horse shows, both of them Four Star International Events (the level of the Olympics):